eclipse-che/che-dashboard/README.md

 To run Dashboard against Che Cluster you need access to Kubernetes cluster where it lives.
 So, make sure kubeconfig from $KUBECONFIG (or if unset ~/.kube/config) has the target cluster as current.
-If no you may need to do oc logic (if it's OpenShift) or modify it manually if it's Kubernetes.
+If no you may need to do oc login (if it's OpenShift) or modify it manually if it's Kubernetes.
 Then you can proceed to the following steps:

 ```sh